MIXED MEDIA Artwork in which more than one medium or material has been employed.

 INTERFERENCE ACRYLIC COLORS Offer a unique “flip” of color when viewed from different angles.

-IRIDESCENT ACRYLIC COLORS Used alone or with other colors, gels and mediums, develop nonfading, non-tarnishing metallic finishes.
+IRIDESCENT ACRYLIC COLORS Used alone or with other colors, gels, and mediums, and develop nonfading, non-tarnishing metallic finishes.

 OIL PAINT A type of slow-drying paint that consists of particles of pigment suspended in a drying oil, commonly linseed oil, although I use Cold Wax Medium most often as a dryer and way of making paint more transparent.